Raso, 10 mg 15 pcs

 Cytochrome 450 system

-Rabeprazole, like other proton pump inhibitors (PPIs), is metabolized involving the cytochrome P450 system (CYP450) in the liver.
-In in vitro studies on human liver microsomes it was shown that rabeprazole is metabolized by CYP2C19 and CYP3A4 isoenzymes.
+Rabeprazole, like other proton pump inhibitors (PPIs), is metabolized by the cytochrome P450 (CYP450) system in the liver.
+In vitro studies with human liver microsomes have shown that rabeprazole is metabolized by the isoenzymes CYP2C19 and CYP3A4.

-Studies in healthy volunteers have shown that rabeprazole has no pharmacokinetic or clinically significant interactions with drugs that are metabolized by the cytochrome P450 system – warfarin, phenytoin, theophylline and diazepam (regardless of whether patients metabolize diazepam heavily or weakly).
+Studies in healthy volunteers have shown that rabeprazole has no pharmacokinetic or clinically significant interactions with drugs that are metabolized by the cytochrome P450 system – warfarin, phenytoin, theophylline and diazepam (regardless of whether patients metabolize diazepam extensively or poorly).

-Interactions due to inhibition of gastric juice secretion
+Interactions due to inhibition of gastric acid secretion

-Rabeprazole has a sustained and prolonged suppression of gastric juice secretion.
-Thus, there may be an interaction with substances for which absorption is pH-dependent.
-When concomitant administration with rabeprazole, absorption of ketoconazole is reduced by 30%, and absorption of digoxin is increased by 22%.
-Consequently, for some patients observation should be carried out to decide whether it is necessary to adjust the dose when concomitant use of rabeprazole with ketoconazole, digoxin or other drugs for which absorption depends on pH.
+Rabeprazole provides a stable and long-lasting suppression of gastric juice secretion.
+Thus, interactions may occur with substances for which absorption is pH dependent.
+When taken simultaneously with rabeprazole, the absorption of ketoconazole is reduced by 30%, and the absorption of digoxin is increased by 22%.
+Therefore, some patients should be monitored to determine whether dose adjustments are necessary when rabeprazole is coadministered with ketoconazole, digoxin, or other drugs for which absorption is pH dependent.

 Atazanavir

-.
-When atazanavir 300 mg/ritonavir 100 mg was taken concomitantly with omeprazole (40 mg once daily) or atazanavir 400 mg with lansoprazole (60 mg once daily) in healthy volunteers, a significant reduction in atazanavir exposure was observed.
-Atazanavir absorption is pH dependent.
-Although concomitant administration with rabeprazole has not been studied, similar results are expected for other proton pump inhibitors.
-Thus, concomitant use of atazanavir with proton pump inhibitors, including rabeprazole, is not recommended.
+When atazanavir 300 mg/ritonavir 100 mg was coadministered with omeprazole (40 mg once daily) or atazanavir 400 mg with lansoprazole (60 mg once daily) in healthy volunteers, a significant reduction in atazanavir exposure was observed.
+Absorption of atazanavir is pH dependent.
+Although concomitant use with rabeprazole has not been studied, similar results are expected for other proton pump inhibitors.
+Therefore, concomitant use of atazanavir with proton pump inhibitors, including rabeprazole, is not recommended.

-In clinical trials antacid agents were used together with rabeprazole.
-No clinically significant interaction of rabeprazole with aluminum hydroxide gel or with magnesium hydroxide was observed.
+In clinical studies, antacids were used in conjunction with rabeprazole.
+No clinically significant interactions of rabeprazole with aluminum hydroxide gel or magnesium hydroxide were observed.

 Eating

-In a clinical study during the use of rabeprazole with fat-dense foods no clinically significant interaction was observed.
-Administration of rabeprazole concomitantly with fat-rich food may delay absorption of rabeprazole up to 4 hours or more, but Cmax and AUC are not changed.
+In a clinical study, no clinically significant interactions were observed when rabeprazole was administered with a low-fat meal.
+Taking rabeprazole concomitantly with a fat-rich meal may slow down the absorption of rabeprazole by up to 4 hours or more, but Cmax and AUC do not change.

 Cyclosporine

-In vitro experiments using human liver microsomes showed that rabeprazole inhibited the metabolism of cyclosporine with an IC50 of 62 μmol, ie.i.e. at a concentration 50 times the Cmax for healthy volunteers after 20 days of taking 20 mg of rabeprazole.
+In vitro experiments using human liver microsomes showed that rabeprazole inhibits the metabolism of cyclosporine with an IC50 of 62 μmol, i.e., at a concentration 50 times the Cmax for healthy volunteers after 20 days of dosing with 20 mg rabeprazole.
 The degree of inhibition is similar to that of omeprazole for equivalent concentrations.

 Methotrexate